 Western New England College School of Law (Legal Services Clinic class)

 University of Connecticut School of Law (First-Year Lawyering program)

 Bay Path College (Constitutional Law, Legal Research & Writing, Introduction to Law, Family Law, Law & Society, Administrative Law)

-UMass Amherst (Women and the Law, Poverty Law, Family & the State, Body Politic, Privacy Law, Politics of Legal Education, Legal Reasoning, Argumentation and Debate)
+UMass Amherst (Women and the Law, Poverty Law, Family & the State, Body Politic, Privacy Law, Politics of Legal Education, Introduction to Legal Reasoning, Constitutional Amendment Workshop, Argumentation and Debate)